The Basics

 Getting There

 I was born in Belgium sometime during the Ford administration.
 My father was in the military so it was only a temporary location.
 We bounced around a bit before ending up in Illinois.
-The years of moving, and having a father who was frequently away from home, gave me a strong aversion to doing the same as an adult.
+The years of moving, and having a father who was frequently away from home, gave me an aversion to doing the same as an adult.

 While at Elmhurst, I began working as a programmer at Mercator Software.
 It was the 90s so there were jobs aplenty, even for the not-yet-qualified.
 Although that company eventually went out of business, it was a great learning opportunity and ultimately contributed to becoming a better software developer.